michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 * Upon receipt of the message, the Central Cancer Registry Data Store **SHALL** validate the message before accepting the message.

-* When there are validation failures, the Central Cancer Registry Data Store **SHALL** return a Operation Outcome response with the details of the validations as part of the POST response.
+* When there are validation failures, the Central Cancer Registry Data Store **SHALL** return an Operation Outcome response with the details of the validations as part of the POST response.

 * The Central Cancer Registry **SHALL** implement the PHA requirements as outlined in the [MedMorph PHA requirements]({{site.data.fhir.ver.medmorphIg}}/CapabilityStatement-medmorph-public-health-authority.html).